ItzSubhashisDas/ItzSubhashisDas.github/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I am a PhD Candidate and I am currently embarked on an exhilarating journey as a PhD student in the Department of Computer Science and Engineering at the prestigious Indian Institute of Technology Jodhpur (IITJ).
+My passion for unraveling the intricacies of the digital world and my insatiable curiosity have driven me to this exciting juncture of academia.

-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my Masters degree in Data and Computational Sciences(DCS) from the Indian Institute of Technology Jodhpur (IITJ) in 2023 and went on to pursue my PhD from Indian Institute of Technology Jodhpur.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now the California Institute of Technology.